Economy 7: Timing and switchover

-Appliances such as night storage heaters and hot water boilers are often on a separate circuit which is only switched on only when the night rate is activated, however any electrical appliance on an ordinary circuit during this period also runs at the lower rate of billing.
+Appliances such as night storage heaters and hot water boilers are often on a separate circuit which is switched on only when the night rate is activated, however any electrical appliance on an ordinary circuit during this period also runs at the lower rate of billing.
 Some appliances such as dishwashers and washing machines include timers to allow them to be set to run during times when the night rate is active, but are connected to a normal circuit.

 In newer houses, a digital meter automatically switches to record both ranges.

 The specific times when Economy 7 applies vary between different regions, seasons, and sometimes individual meters.
 For example, the seven-hour period might start at 1.30am during British Summer Time and 12:30am during Greenwich Mean Time (winter).
 Some regions use radio teleswitching to control consumers' systems and vary the timing.
 This uses data superimposed on the 198 kHz BBC Radio 4 long-wave signal.